RevivalPMMP/PureEntitiesX/README.md

 This is a Fork of the original PureEntities, which went inactive about half a year back.
 RevivalPMMP is now maintaining it and updating it, so now you can have mobs on your server with this plugin!
 (At least until Pocketmine implements it)

+> PureEntitiesX does not officially provide compatibility with _Third Party PocketMine_ server softwares.
+>
+> Compatibility can be found with some, but do not complain if it happens not to be.

 # Features:

 -All mobs Implemented (Besides Bosses) From Pig to Magma Cubes, we've got them all!